 Current post-detonation debris analysis techniques derive largely from the nuclear weapons test programs of the Cold War.
 Leveraging the Cold War infrastructure enabled a baseline forensics capability to be established quickly, but has resulted in a capability that relies largely on science and technology developed in the nuclear-testing era, with timelines and prior- ities sometimes distinct from those of nuclear forensics.
 In addition, cur- rent analysis methods are often labor-intensive, and rely on education and training that are no longer prominent in the U.S. university system [12].

-Advances in attribution capabilities for TNF require facilities that produce nuclear weapon relevant environments which drives the distribution of observed fission prod- ucts.
-The attribution problem is also complex in that chemical and physical pro- cesses post-detonation can drastically impact affect the debris.
+Advances in attribution capabilities for TNF require facilities that produce nuclear weapon-relevant environments, which drives the distribution of observed fission prod- ucts.
+The attribution problem is also complex in that chemical and physical pro- cesses post-detonation can drastically affect the debris.
 The generation of synthetic weapons debris would be of enormous benefit to the TNF community for training purposes.
 Furthermore, the ability to generate spectrally accurate fission products is of great use for attribution capabilities.

 Post-detonation fission product analysis provides a means of determining many characteristics of a nuclear device.
 In particular, according to a U.S. National Re- search Council report from 2009, the fission debris can provide the most accurate measurement of weapon yield when combined with device information [13].
 From an attribution standpoint, the CTBT utilizes fission products to verify compliance with the nuclear test ban [14].
 Numerous fission products are of great importance for varying aspects of nuclear sciences.
-A couple notable examples are 90Sr and 14C which used for estimating dosage received from past nuclear weapons testing [15].
+A couple notable examples are 90Sr and 14C, which are used for estimating dosage received from past nuclear weapons testing [15].

 Neutron Environment Capability Gaps